 Building this app using Apple’s vision framework is quite simple.
 It combines the functions of the following three components -

-- Vision Framework: This helps with detection of face, facial features, and classification of scenes in images and video.
+- Vision Framework: This helps with the detection of a face, facial features, and classification of scenes in images and video.

 - AVFoundation: This helps in creating a live stream video.

-- SceneKit: This helps in putting across a 3D virtual jewellery on a specific (detected) facial point.
+- SceneKit: This helps in putting across a 3D virtual jewelry on a specific (detected) facial point.

 Let us now look into building the app by following the below steps:

-1. Set up a live streaming session using AVFoundation framework.
+1. Set up a live streaming session using the AVFoundation framework.